Secrets

 agents secrets rotate stripe-prod STRIPE_API_KEY --note "rotated after suspected leak"rotate replaces the value and preserves metadata; add refuses to overwrite an existing key.

-Touch ID
+Touch ID & the prompt policy

 Instructing an agent